 2. Theory

-2.1 How attitudes towards inequality have been studied
+2.1 Attitudes towards inequality

 Attitudes are “general evaluations that people hold regarding a particular entity, such as an object, an issue, or a person” (Lavrakas & J., 2008; p.39).
 Attitudes are thus evaluative since they represent a positive or negative judgment; they are general, meaning that even a complex attitude object can usually be associated with an overall attitude construct; they are also targeted and -at least partially- enduring, being more restricted than moods and general dispositions, and less volatile than rapid impressions (ibid.).
 In social sciences, attitudes are studied because they strongly predict relevant social and political behaviors (Hatemi & McDermott, 2016).
 Mostly, they are measured through survey questions, in which an attitude object is presented as a stimulus, and the respondent must position him or herself on a bipolar scale.
 Typically, Multi-Item Likert scales are employed, so that an individual’s attitude toward the object is represented by the sum of the responses to each statement, or by some weighted combination of these scores.

-Definition

 Particularly, attitudes toward inequality represent a multidimensional concept, including perceptions, beliefs, and judgments about the magnitude of the distribution of resources within a society and the justice principles that shape it (Janmaat, 2013).
 Perceptions refer to subjective estimations about the inequality that exists (Castillo et al., 2022; Heiserman & Simpson, 2021).
 Instead, beliefs correspond to normative ideas about how people believe inequality should be.
 This dimension is frequently measured with indicators similar to the ones of perceptions, but situating individuals in an ideal scenario (Osberg & Smeeding, 2006).
 Finally, judgments represent evaluations of existing inequality and refer to how good, desirable, fair, or just individuals rate the current distribution (Kelley & Evans, 1993).

 Since inequalities result from many social, economic, and political arrangements (McCall & Percheski, 2010), social research establishes several other fields that are highly interconnected and important for comprehending peoples’ attitudes toward inequality (McCarty & Pontusson, 2011).
 The way welfare states collect and distribute resources among citizens through social programs and transfers are among the main factors that determine the shape of inequality in society (Esping-Andersen & Myles, 2011; Korpi & Palme, 1998; Volscho & Kelly, 2012).
-Moreover, how people comprehend taxes, redistribution, and wages are topics that the literature –unsystematically- relates to perceptions, beliefs, and judgments about inequality (Bartels, 2005; Berens & Gelepithis, 2019; Bussolo et al., 2021; Choi, 2021; Fatke, 2018; García‐Sánchez et al., 2020; Iacono & Ranaldi, 2021; K. Trump, 2023).
+Moreover, how people evaluate taxes, redistribution, and wages are topics that the literature – although unsystematically- relates to perceptions, beliefs, and judgments about inequality (Bartels, 2005; Berens & Gelepithis, 2019; Bussolo et al., 2021; Choi, 2021; Fatke, 2018; García‐Sánchez et al., 2020; Iacono & Ranaldi, 2021; K. Trump, 2023).
 Therefore, to explore how people understand inequality it is essential to dig also in the subjective comprehension of the above-mentioned topics.